moerwald/moerwald.github.io/_posts/2019-08-07-git-delete-branches.md

     - GIT
 ---

-I'm always struggeling deleting remote GIT branches from the command line (in my case {% highlight powershell %}PowerShell{% endhighlight %}).
+I'm always struggeling deleting remote GIT branches from the command line (in my case `PowerShell`).
 Deleting the local branch is a no-brainer:

 {% highlight powershell %}